hjzheng/JavaScript-Test-Type-Table/README.md

 1.Typeof method and {}.toString.call test table

-Run the test-type.html in your broswer, you will see the result.
+Run the test-type.html in your browser, you will see the result.

 ![image](https://raw.githubusercontent.com/hjzheng/JavaScript-Test-Type-Table/master/typeof.png)
 ![image](https://raw.githubusercontent.com/hjzheng/JavaScript-Test-Type-Table/master/toStringCall.png)